Chapter One: Come Go With Me

 “Aces, Cal.”
 I got out and started filling the tank.
 It was two cents cheaper a gallon than the full service Texaco around the corner from the office run by Pete Benedetto, a friend of Dom’s.
 I felt guilty buying my gas from a competitor of one of Dom’s cronies but I liked pumping my own gas.
 As the tank was filling, Cal grabbed a rag and started cleaning my windshield.

 “Nice day,” Cal said.
 I wanted to point out that ever since I had arrived in Los Angeles there had been nothing but nice days.
 But I was learning to keep my real opinions on things to myself.
 People out here prided themselves on being nicer than us rough and tumble New Yorkers.
 Friendlier?
 Sure.
 Seems like people in L.A. are always smiling.
 But nicer?
 Personally, I find it stressful to never really know what’s going on behind those smiles.
 Give me a snarling New Yorker any day.
 At least then you know where you stand with a person.
-But I stayed mum.
+So I stayed mum.

 “Sure is.
 How are you doing, Cal?”